Home » Blog » Banana Bread (No Baking Soda)

 Fridge: In an air-tight container for a week

 Freezer: For 3-4 months.
-If storing individual slices, cling wrap tightly and freeze.
+If storing individual slices, wrap them tightly in cling wrap and freeze.
 Or store the whole load in a freezer-safe container, and freeze.
-Before eating, thaw to room temperature, or eat in a toaster or a pan.
+Before eating, thaw to room temperature or cook in a toaster or pan.

 Chocolate Chip Cookies Without Brown Sugar